 - Two 1″ gold ribbon crimp ends (they also come in silver)

 - Lobster clasp with tag connector and two jump rings

 - Toothpick & scrap cardboard (to mix the epoxy)

-Before you get started, open up the crimp ends a little, using pliers.
+Before you get started on your DIY nautical knot bracelet, open up the crimp ends a little, using pliers.

 Take one length of cord, fold it in half.
 Lay it down on your work surface so it forms a loop.
 For my bracelets, I used 2 pieces of cord, each 22″ long, and that made a 6″ long bracelet (including the clasp).
 Use more cord if you have thicker cord or want a longer bracelet.

 Sneak your second length of cord (also folded in half), under the loop.

 Loop the bottom cord over and then under the tails of the loop you made.